 Send us your stuff!

-And don’t worry, applications will be released soon for Stage and Connect.
-We’re plotting and scheming for these two great festival programs with a renewed focus on Dance for Cucalorus Stage and a deep dive into the world of MUSHROOMS during Cucalorus Connect.
+And don’t worry, applications will be released soon for stage performers and more.
+We’re plotting and scheming for these great festival programs with a renewed focus on Dance for Cucalorus Stage.
 Stay tuned for more info on these great programs and how to apply!

 Cucalorus Works-in-Progress (WiP) Lab